brian-j-smith/Mamba.jl/doc/samplers/slice.rst

 .. function:: Slice(params::Vector{Symbol}, width::Vector{T<:Real}, \
                 stype::Symbol=:multivar; transform::Bool=false)

-	Construct an ``Sampler`` object for shrinkage slice sampling.
+	Construct a ``Sampler`` object for shrinkage slice sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**